Last updated: Thursday, July 2, 2020 7:59 AM

 The Scottish Government has published its Route Map for moving through, and hopefully out of, the Coronavirus crisis.
 This national document will also guide Stirling Council’s service delivery plans in the coming months.

-Phase 1 of the Route Map came into force as of Friday, 28 May and the tabs below have been updated in relation to the minor changes made to lockdown.
+Phase 1 of the Route Map came into force on Friday, 28 May.

 The NHS has also provided a British Sign Language video explaining steps you can take to help avoid infection from Coronavirus (COVID-19) and self-isolation advice.